TopQuadrant/shacl/README.md

 ## Dockerfile Usage

 The `Dockerfile` in the `.docker` folder includes a minimal Java Runtime Environment for the SHACL API that clocks in at 144Mb.
-To build the docker imageß use:
+To build the docker image use:

 ```
-docker build -t topquadrant/shacl:1.4.2 .docker/
+docker build -t topquadrant/shacl:1.4.2 --build-arg VERSION=1.4.2 .docker/
 ```

 To use the Docker image, there are two possible commands.
 To run the validator: